Footloose (2011 film): Plot

-After a long night of partying, an intoxicated Bobby Moore and his friends are killed when their car collides head-on with a truck on a bridge on their way home to the town of Bomont, Georgia.
-This prompts his father Shaw Moore, the town reverend, to persuade the city council to pass several draconian laws and ordinances, one of which bans all unsupervised dancing within city limits.
+After a night of partying, an intoxicated Bobby Moore and his friends are killed when their car collides head-on with a truck on a bridge on their way home to the town of Bomont, Georgia.
+The tragedy prompts his father Shaw Moore, the town reverend, to persuade the city council to pass several draconian laws and ordinances, one of which bans all unsupervised dancing within city limits.

-Three years later, Boston-raised teenager Ren McCormack moves to Bomont to live with his uncle Wes Warnicker, aunt Lulu, and cousins Sarah and Amy after his mother's death from leukemia and his father's desertion.
-Upon arrival, Ren befriends fellow Bomont High senior Willard Hewitt, who explains the ban on dancing.
+Three years later, Boston-raised teenager Ren McCormack moves to Bomont to live with his uncle Wes Warnicker, his aunt Lulu, and cousins Sarah and Amy after his mother's death from leukemia and his father's desertion.
+On his first day at Bomont High School, Ren becomes friends with fellow seniors Willard Hewitt and Woody, who explain the ban on dancing.

-He soon begins to be attracted to Shaw's rebellious daughter Ariel, who is dating dirt-track driver Chuck Cranston.
-After Chuck insults him, Ren ends up in a race involving buses and wins despite his inability to drive one and almost getting killed.
-Shaw mistrusts Ren and forbids Ariel from ever seeing him again.
-Ren and his classmates want to do away with the law and have a senior prom.
+He is attracted to Reverend Moore's rebellious daughter Ariel, who is secretly dating dirt-track driver Chuck Cranston.
+After Chuck insults him, Ren ends up in a school bus motocross race and wins despite his inability to drive one and almost getting himself killed when the bus catches fire.

+Shaw Moore mistrusts Ren and forbids Ariel from ever seeing him again.
+Ren and his classmates want to do away with the law against dancing and have a senior prom.
 He also teaches Willard how to dance.

+After a while, Ariel begins to fall for Ren, prompting her father to complain to Ren's uncle, who explains the circumstances of Ren's mother's death and his opinion that while the reverend may think his daughter is too good for Ren, perhaps the opposite is true.
-After a while, Ariel begins to fall for Ren and dumps Chuck, resulting in a fight between them.
-Later in church, Shaw finds out about it and demands Ren's arrest, but Ariel tells him that he can't blame everything on Ren like he did with Bobby.
-She then reveals that she lost her virginity, prompting Shaw to beg for her to not talk like that in church.
-Ariel then sarcastically asks him if he will pass another law, as it didn't stop her and Chuck from having sex.
-Shaw slaps her abruptly, shocking his wife Vi, and prompting Ariel to tearfully and angrily criticize his domineering ways and storm out.

-When Shaw tries to apologize Vi stops him, telling him he has gone too far.
-Supporting the dancing movement, she tells him that he is not being good to Ariel, he cannot be everyone's father and dancing and music are not the problems.
+Ariel dumps Chuck, resulting in a fight between them in which Ariel is physically assaulted and gets a black eye.
+Later in church, Reverend Moore finds out about it and believing Ren responsible, demands his arrest, but Ariel tells him that he cannot blame everything on Ren as he did with Bobby.
+She then reveals that she lost her virginity, to which Shaw begs for her to not say that in the church, and Ariel sarcastically asks him if he will pass another law, as it did not stop her and Chuck from having sex.
+Shaw abruptly slaps her without warning, shocking his wife Vi and prompting Ariel to tearfully and angrily criticize his domineering ways and storm out.
+When Shaw tries to apologize, Vi stops him, telling him he has gone too far.
+Supporting the dancing movement, she tells him that he is not being good to Ariel; he cannot be everyone's father; and dancing and music are not the problems.